Keto Diet as a Preventive and Supportive Care for COVID-19

 The link between obesity and COVID-19 risk might be attributed to several factors including chronic systemic inflammation and risk factors pertaining to severe respiratory conditions.
-And the ketogenic diet comes across as a clever approach that has been found to be effective in reducing body fat and visceral fat in a quicker span of time.
+And the keto diet plan for weight loss comes across as a clever approach that has been found to be effective in reducing body fat and visceral fat in a quicker span of time.

 In a majority of the COVID-19 cases, the common symptoms include fever, dry cough, fatigue, and mild pneumonia.
 However, critical cases are characterized by desaturation with respiratory failure, septic shock, and even multiple organ dysfunction.

 Supportive therapy and preventing respiratory insufficiency via oxygen therapy or positive ventilation have been the treatment protocols apart from the use of antibiotic prophylaxis, steroids, and anticoagulant therapy.

 The mortality rates are highly associated with the severity of the inflammation-related cytokine storm and the presence of multiple comorbidities mainly obesity, type 2 diabetes, hypertension, COPD, etc. It is therefore important to pursue strategies that help reduce risk factors to limit the development of cytokine storms and prevent the need for admissions to emergency rooms.

 As far as the nutritional approach to COVID-19 patients is concerned, it is very important to ensure the right amount of key nutrients that they need to face and combat the deadly virus.
 A keto diet plan for weight loss reduces carbohydrate intake supports the production of ketone bodies in the liver as a result of increased utilization of fat as the metabolic fuel.